Sheriff's Detectives arrested Ashlee Buzzard for felony false imprisonment; Missing daughter's location remains unknown | News Channel 3-12

 You can share information about Melodee while remaining anonymous by calling 805-681-4171 or visiting here.

-Your News Channel covered the latest updates in the search for missing Melodee including a three-day trip from California to Utah in a rental car as well as sightings of the pair wearing and changing wigs and license plates during the trip.
+Your News Channel covered the latest updates in the search for missing Melodee including a three-day trip from California to Utah in a rental car beginning on Oct.
+7 of this year as well as sightings of the pair wearing and changing wigs and license plates during the trip.

-This is an evolving situation and more information will be added to this article as it becomes available.
+"We are the oasis in the middle of nowhere.
+Right?
+You're coming from so far either way," shared Green River, Utah resident Rilee Pinneo when interviewed about spotting the 9-year-old and her mother during the three-day excursion.
+"It's just super like, suspicious, like.
+Why are you making her wear wigs?
+Why are you wearing wigs?"

+On Oct.
+14, a school administrator reported that Melodee had been missing from school for some time and when deputies arrived at Melodee's mother's home in the 500 block of Mars Avenue in Vandenberg Village, the 9-year-old was not there and, "no clear explanation was provided for her whereabouts" stated a press release from the Santa Barbara County Sheriff's Office on Oct.
+17.